GE Appliances

-GE Appliances is an American home appliance manufacturer based in Louisville, Kentucky.
-It operates as an independent subsidiary of Chinese Haier Smart Home Company, a publicly traded affiliate of Haier, after an acquisition from General Electric in 2016.
-Haier has the right to use the GE brand name on appliances until 2056.
+GE Appliances is an American home appliance manufacturer in Louisville, Kentucky owned by the Chinese multinational company Haier.
+As part of the acquisition deal from General Electric in 2016, Haier has the right to use the GE brand name on appliances until 2056.

 GE Appliances is a major appliance manufacturer in the United States and manufactures appliances under several brands, including GE, GE Profile, Café, Monogram, Haier and Hotpoint (Americas only, European rights held by Whirlpool Corporation).
 The company also owns FirstBuild, a co-creation community and micro-factory on the University of Louisville's campus in Louisville, Kentucky.
 Another FirstBuild location is in South Korea, and a FirstBuild location in India opened its doors in 2019.

-GE Appliances was among the first manufacturers to introduce the self-cleaning oven and the over-the-range microwave.
-GE Appliances was also the first manufacturer to launch a suite of WiFi-connected appliances as well as the first suite of appliances that work with IFTTT.
-As voice assistants became more common, GE Appliances became the first U.S. manufacturer to have its appliances work with Amazon Echo (2017) and Google Home (2017).

 History

 GE Appliances was originally a part of General Electric, a company which began marketing a full roster of heating and cooking products in 1907.
 In January 2004, it became part of GE Consumer & Industrial when GE Consumer Products (founded in 1905) merged with GE Industrial Systems (founded in 1930) to form GE Consumer & Industrial.
 From 2010 to late 2014, GE Appliances & Lighting was a sub-business under GE Home & Business Solutions.

 On September 8, 2014, General Electric agreed to sell the company to Electrolux, a Swedish appliance manufacturer and the second-largest consumer appliance manufacturer after Whirlpool Corporation, for US$3.3 billion in cash.
 The deal carried a US$175 million termination fee clause if Electrolux was unable to complete the acquisition.
 The transaction was terminated in December 2015 after the United States Department of Justice filed a lawsuit to block the deal on concerns that, along with Whirlpool, the combined company would control 90% of the "do-it-yourself" market for kitchen appliances sold by home construction retailers.

 On June 6, 2016, Qingdao Haier (now Haier Smart Home Company) acquired GE Appliances for $5.6 billion.
 Under the terms of the sale, Haier has the right to use the GE brand name until 2056.
 In 2017, GE Appliances introduced a new tagline, 'good things, for life', referencing its historical connection with General Electric, which used the tagline "We Bring Good Things to Life" from 1979 to 2003.